ptyspawn/ssp21-IKI/report.md

 	E) The certificate will contain a extension that defines the validity of the certificate in terms of device time and the boot nonce.
 This extension must always be marked as **critical** in the extension envelope.

 The master may then begin to use the certificate to communicate with the outstation.
-As part of certifiate validation, outstations must check that the critical extension's boot nonce matches the current boot nonce.
+As part of certificate validation, outstations must check that the critical extension's boot nonce matches the current boot nonce.
 They must then limit the validity of the certificate relative to their internal clock and the bounds set within the extension.